marcelvz/pinhais-no-mapa/README.md

-# pinhais-no-mapa
+# Pinhais no mapa
-Mapeamento de dados de Pinhais
+Mapeamento de informações sobre Pinhais, utilizando OpenStreetMap, Geojson, informações do TCE-PR e portais de transparência

+#Pinhais on the map
+Mapping information about Pinhais, using OpenStreetMap, Geojson, informations of the TCE-PR and transparency portals